Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 Dependancies
 -------------
-I was given the challenge to develop all of this on a Windows machine as some of my sponser want to demostrate that this stuff can not only be done on Linuz/OSX.
+I was given the challenge to develop all of this on a Windows machine as some of my sponsers want to demostrate that this stuff can not only be done on GNU/Linux/OSX.
 So all the toolchains are Windows based.
 If you know Linux, then you are the type of person that would easily port this.
+That being said the Windows GitHub client is refressing.

 package  |  description
 -------- | ------------
 IPython  | To use NBConvert you need V1.00.
-If you only want to use the interactive notebook then v0.13 will be ok. pandoc 	 | The document converter used by IPython MikeTex  | If you want to do a TEX to PDF transform.
+If you only want to use the interactive notebook then v0.13 will be ok. pandoc 	 | The document converter used by IPythonr MikeTex  | If you want to do a TEX to PDF transform.
 I had so many issues with the TEX to PDF conversion by NBConvert, so settled for wkhtmltopdf(below) to convert HTML to PDF rather.
 (Convert notebook to HTML with NBconvert and then from HTML to PDF with wkhtmltopdf wkhtmltopdf  | Convert HTML to PDF pdftk   |  Can be used to combine PDF's.
 In this case add a frontpage to the generated IPython notebook PDF.